Nonprofit unveils vision to transform run-down spaces into housing for San Diego’s neighbors in need.

 Father Joe’s Villages expects to start renovations on some motel properties this year and to break ground on new buildings in 2018.
 The organization anticipates that people will begin moving into the converted motel units as early as mid-2018.

 As a nonprofit organization, Father Joe’s Villages continues to rely on community support.
 To find ways to get involved and to donate to help end homelessness in San Diego, visit neighbor.org or call 1-800-HOMELESS to help ensure that all the people of San Diego shine.

 ABOUT FATHER JOE’S VILLAGES

 As one of San Diego’s largest homeless services providers, Father Joe’s Villages has been empowering people to achieve self-sufficiency for 67 years.
 What started as a small chapel serving San Diego’s impoverished has grown into a cutting-edge provider of effective housing programs and services.
 Father Joe’s prepares up to 3,000 meals and works with nearly 1,900 individuals every day—from infants and adolescents to adults and seniors.
 This includes over 200 children and over 200 military veterans.
 As an industry thought-leader, Father Joe’s offers solutions to address the complex needs of the homeless, regardless of age, race, culture or beliefs.
 The organization’s primary goal is to transform lives and end homelessness in San Diego County.
-To this end they provide housing, healthcare, food, clothing, education, job training and child development in an internationally modeled “one-stop-shop” approach.
+To this end, they provide housing, healthcare, food, clothing, education, job training and child development in an internationally modeled “one-stop-shop” approach.
 This mission is made possible only through the efforts of compassionate staff, dedicated volunteers, and generous public and private donors.
-For more information, please visit: http://www.neighbor.org.
+For more information, please visit https://www.neighbor.org.